sgclasher/agentblueprint/COMPREHENSIVE_TESTING_CHECKLIST.md

   5. Verify all data persists

 - [ ] **Demo Data Workflow**:
+  1. Sign into an account.
-  1. Load demo profiles
+  2. Load demo profiles into the account.
-  2. Generate timelines from demo profiles
+  3. Generate timelines from the created demo profiles.
-  3. Create additional custom profile
-  4. Sign in (migration banner appears)
-  5. Migrate demo data to account
-  6. Verify all profiles and timelines work
+  4. Verify everything works as expected.

 #### **6.2 Multi-User Testing**
 - [ ] Create Account A, add profiles